Skip to content

 Sentiment:

-This added instruction explicitly asks the model to determine the sentiment of the review, making it clearer what the desired output should be.
+This added instruction explicitly asks the LLM to determine the sentiment of the review, making it clearer what the desired output should be.
 As a result, the LLM is more likely to generate the correct response, which in this case is "Negative".
-Providing clear instructions helps the model to focus on the specific task and reduces the chances of generating unrelated or ambiguous responses.
+Providing clear instructions helps the LLM to focus on the specific task and reduces the chances of generating unrelated or ambiguous responses.